Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 ### Turn on write18 for pdflatex (and maybe for other MiKTeX applications)

-This is no longer needed (as of Dec 2019) since no package that uses pstricks in their vignette should still need to use auto-pst-pdf:
+This is no longer needed (as of Dec 2019) since no package that uses pstricks in their vignette should still need to use auto-pst-pdf.

 In a PowerShell window: